-The first year of the Buttermilk breakfast was an election year and all the local candidates as well as State Representative Jodie Hayden, State Senator Dan Kelly, then District Judge Tom Dawson, and soon to be District Judge Bob Heaton and many others made this a good place for fellowship.
+The first year of the Buttermilk breakfast was an election year and al the local candidates as well as State Representative Jodie Haydon, State Senator Dan Kelly, then District Judge Tom Dawson, and soon to be District Judge Bob Heaton, and many others made this a good place to fellowship.
 People could not believe all this good food was free and many gave donations.
-The “Buttermilk Gang” made requests from several local businesses for donations and many responded favorably.
-The first breakfast served about 250 people and has grown larger every year, with the 2016 breakfast serving about 800 people.
+The “Buttermilk Gang” made request from several local businesses for donations and many responded favorably, as they still do today.
+The first breakfast served about 250 people and has grown larger every year, with the 2018 breakfast serving about 650 people.

 The word was now out about how good the food was and how great the fellowship was at Buttermilk.
-The local media started doing feature stories of “Buttermilk” and how this was Bardstown’s best version of a real homecoming.
-One feature writer for THE KENTUCKY STANDARD even won a KPA first place award for her coverage of “BUTTERMILK DAY IN BARDSTOWN”.
+The local media started doing feature stories on Buttermilk and how this was Bardstown’s best version of a real homecoming.
+One feature writer for The Kentucky Standard even won a KPA first place award for her coverage of “BUTTERMILK DAY IN BARDSTOWN”.
 Local families were now putting together their family reunions around the 4th weekend in August.
 People were coming down on Friday night setting up tents and staking out space on the “Buttermilk Lot”.
 Children were having a hard time concentrating in school in anticipation of the Buttermilk weekend.
 And the people kept coming.
-Thanks to our leaders at City Hall, they were allowed to block south 3rd street off on Friday afternoon until Sunday afternoon to allow the Festival to have more room, as the crowd overflowed into the street.
-In 2016, crowd estimates were around 3000 people and this year estimates are that there will be more.
+Thanks to our leaders at City Hall, they were allowed to block off South 3rd street on Friday afternoon until Sunday afternoon to allow the Festival to have more room, as the crowd overflowed into the street.
+In the past several years, with the addition of the STREET CONCERT, crowd estimates were around 3 – 4000 people, and this year celebrating our 25th year anniversary, estimates are that there will be more.

 Many activities and good causes have sprung up because of “Buttermilk”.
-The year 2003, marked the 3rd year of the MISS BUTTERMILK PAGEANT, which was held the Sunday before the Buttermilk weekend.
-Two years in a row the good sisters of the Eastern Star made the coordination and serving of all the side dishes their community project and have received numerous awards for their participation at “Buttermilk”.
-The “ON THE EDGE BAND” made their debut at “Buttermilk” and did well locally.
-Because of so much bragging about who made the best homemade wine in the area, the Annual Homemade Wine Tasting and Wild meat Cookout was added to the Buttermilk lineup on Thursday night from 6:30 till 9:00 to see who get the Peoples Choice Award as who makes the best homemade wine that year.
+The MISS BUTTERMILK PAGEANT, under the direction of Ms. DeDe Cox, has gained notoriety over the years as her winners have gained titles in statewide competitions.
+Two years in a row the good sisters of Eastern Star made the coordination and serving of all the side dishes their community project and received numerous awards for their participation at “Buttermilk”.
+Because of so much bragging about who made the best homemade wine in the area, the Annual Homemade Wine-tasting and Wild Meat Cookout was added to the Buttermilk Lineup on Thursday night from 6:30 till 9 to see who makes the best homemade wine each year.
 Families are now coming together more and more each year to get a chance to stay in touch with families and friends and also see a lot of additions to their extended families.
-And then there are people like the late Horace Belmear of Morgantown, WV., who found some of his lost family at “Buttermilk”.
-Mr. Belmear, 80 years old at the time, a successful educator for many years at the University of West Virginia was in Bardstown several years ago doing a genealogy trace on some of his relatives.
-He and his mother had left Bardstown when he was 6 years old and moved to Louisville and it was rumored that some of his relatives were white.
+And then there are people like Horace Belmear of Morgantown, WV., who found some of his lost family at “Buttermilk”.
+Mr. Belmear, 80 years old, a successful educator for many years at the University of West Virginia was in Bardstown several years ago doing a genealogy trace on some of his relatives.
+He and his mother had left Bardstown when he was 6 years old and move to Louisville and it was rumored that some of his relatives were white.
 At the local library, he was asking about some people that used to live in the old Buttermilk area.
-To his surprise, he was told that they were having a Buttermilk Festival on south 3rd street that same day and maybe he should go there.
+To his surprise, he was told that they were having a Buttermilk Festival on South 3rd street that same day and maybe he should go there.
 When he got there he was surprised again to find that they were having a Bard Family reunion—and his mother was a Bard.
 He was a happy man.
 He met more cousins than he thought one man should have and filled in a lot of blank spots in his life.
-He and his wife were faithful attendees until her passing in 2006 and his passing in 2010.
+He and his wife were faithful attendees until her passing in 2006 and his passing in 2012.
 There are many more stories that unfold like this at “Buttermilk”.